 From my own journey, growth often seems more to do with leaving behind limiting ideas than adopting better ideas.
 Letting go of those things that cause us pain.
 Harmful relationships, addictions, bad habits, toxic narratives etc.

 Do the people around you accept you regardless, love you unconditionally?
-Do they want you to succeed, see you grow, let you be who you are without judgement?
+Do they want you to succeed, see you grow?

 If not, maybe it’s time to find some new friends, and better narratives by letting them go.